Chat Completions

 top_p float No Nucleus sampling (0.0 to 1.0, default: 1.0)

 n integer No Number of completions to generate (1-128, default: 1).
-Note: Claude only supports n=1
+Some providers may restrict this value.

 stop string/array No Stop sequences (max 4 sequences)